artvelo/artuvelo.github.io/README.md

 This is a project to build a personal website.

 ## Sections

-About me: Curious generalist, sports outdoors, enviroment, tech products, science...
+About me: I am a curious person generalist, sports outdoors, enviroment, tech products, science...

+### Work
+* Product Manager @Cabify previously worked in several roles across Fintech, Ecommerce, Li-Ion batteries and Research.
+* Industrial Engineer @UPM and Mechanical & Aerospace Engineer @IIT

 ### Contact
 * Twitter